-Four priority areas
+Four lines of priority action

-- Relations with Stakeholders.
+- Relationship with the Stakeholders.

-- Commitment to train, raise awareness, and communicate both internally and externally.
+- Commitment to train, raise awareness and communicate both internally and externally.